-We all have to start somewhere and that somewhere is usually complete ignorance.
+We all have to start somewhere when becoming a music producer and that somewhere is usually complete ignorance.
 It also means a lack of music production skills and no experience.
 This is also the stage where the Dunning–Kruger effect may be in effect as the beginner producer has no idea of how much they don't yet know.

 At this stage it's vital to learn as much as possible and develop the core music production skills.
 Glossaries with definitions and product manuals are needed.
 Music production forums can be helpful.
 Step-by-step tutorials help too.

 An effort must be made to get the big picture and this means working towards finishing that first complete track.